 - implement and maintain appropriate technical and organizational measures designed to protect Personal Information and ensure a level of security appropriate to the risk.
 Recharge’s measures comprise those documented in the Security Measures listed in Appendix 2;

 - provide the Customer, upon the Customer’s reasonable written request, with up-to-date attestations, reports or extracts thereof, where available, from a source charged with auditing Recharge’s data protection practices (e.g., external auditors, internal audit, data protection auditors), or suitable certifications, to enable the Customer to assess compliance with the terms of this Addendum;

-- reasonably ensure its employees, agents, and service providers, comply with the obligations and restrictions applicable to Recharge under applicable Data Protection Legislation.
-Recharge shall reasonably notify Customer if it makes a determination that it can no longer meet its obligations.
-Upon such notification, Customer may take reasonable steps to remediate any unauthorized use of Customer Data;
+- comply with applicable obligations under Data Protection Legislation and reasonably ensure its employees, agents, and service providers, comply with the obligations and restrictions applicable to Recharge under applicable Data Protection Legislation.
+Recharge shall reasonably notify Customer if it decides it can no longer meet its obligations.
+Upon such notification, Customer may take reasonable and appropriate steps to stop and remediate any unauthorized use of Customer Data;

-- notify the Customer promptly upon becoming aware of and confirming any Personal Data Breach impacting Customer Data.
+- notify the Customer promptly upon becoming aware of any confirmed Personal Data Breach impacting Customer Data.
 The Customer is solely responsible for complying with Data Breach notification laws applicable to the Customer and fulfilling any third-party notification obligations related to any Personal Data Breach.
-Recharge’s notification of, or response to, a Personal Data Breach under this Section is not an acknowledgement by Recharge of any fault or liability with respect to the Personal Data Breach;
+Recharge’s notification of, or response to, a Personal Data Breach under this Section is not an acknowledgment by Recharge of any fault or liability with respect to the Personal Data Breach;

 - ensure that its personnel who access the Personal Information have committed themselves to confidentiality or are under appropriate statutory obligations of confidentiality; and